 Paying income taxes can be more complicated than paying other types of taxes, because the amount you owe may vary based on your annual income, marital status and other factors.
 If your state imposes an income tax, you may be required to file a state income tax return to make sure you pay the correct amount.
 Filing a state return takes time and might cost you money.

 Most states have a state income tax, but some do not.
-According to the Internal Revenue Service, Alaska, New Hampshire, Tennessee, Florida, South Dakota, Washington, Nevada, Texas and Wyoming have no state income tax as of 2013.
+According to the Internal Revenue Service, Alaska, New Hampshire, Tennessee, Florida, South Dakota, Washington, Nevada, Texas and Wyoming have no state income tax.
 Local governments can also impose income taxes.

 - Comstock/Comstock/Getty Images